Skip to main content

 Interviews allow us to distinguish amongst excellent applicants by assessing the skills and aptitudes essential for successful study in higher education, and your academic qualities – essentially, how do you think?

 Each candidate typically has two interviews, lasting between twenty and thirty minutes.
-In some cases, you will be given preparatory reading beforehand.
+In some cases, you will be given preparatory material beforehand.

 In a few subjects, you will be interviewed by more than one College or in the Faculty.
 You will be notified of this in your interview invitation.